top of page

 I’m just to the west of Tebay, standing on a hillside where one of the remaining herds of Cumbrian native fell ponies still roam free.
 My mission is to photograph them in the snow.

-I had hoped to find the fell ponies easily in the all-white surroundings which should have rendered them more conspicuous than usual, but I soon discover more than a little disappointedly that they are not where I expected them to be.
+I had hoped to find the fell ponies easily in the all-white surroundings which should have rendered them more conspicuous than usual, but I soon discover they are not where I expected them to be.

-But the landscape is just stunning.
-The usual contours and definitions of the fells that stretch out to every horizon are now smoothed out under a heavy blanket of recently fallen snow and beautiful soft curves and shapes spread out in all directions.
+By way of some consolation the landscape is just stunning.
+The usual contours and definitions of the fells that stretch out towards every horizon are now smoothed out under a heavy blanket of recently fallen snow creating beautiful soft curves and shapes which spread out in all directions.
 Today, the fells look extraordinarily spectacular.

 Rare Breed